AGSweeney/ESP32_ENIPScanner/components/enip_scanner/API_DOCUMENTATION.md

 **Memory Management:**
 - `result->data` is allocated by the function and must be freed using `enip_scanner_free_assembly_result()`
-- Always free the result even if `result->success` is false
+- **Always free the result** even if `result->success` is false or an error occurs
 - Do not access `result->data` after freeing
+- The function ensures proper cleanup of all resources (sockets, memory) on all error paths
+- **Thread-safe** - Can be called from multiple tasks concurrently

+**Resource Cleanup:**
+- All sockets are properly closed even on error
+- Memory is freed on all code paths
+- Session cleanup is handled automatically

 ---